explosion/spacy-llm/README.md

 > from each other.
 It makes sense that the feature sets of such third-party libraries and `spacy-llm` aren't identical -
 > and users might want to take advantage of features not available in `spacy-llm`.
 >
-> The advantage of implementing our own REST and HuggingFace integrations is that we can ensure a larger degree of stability of robustness, as
+> The advantage of implementing our own REST and HuggingFace integrations is that we can ensure a larger degree of stability and robustness, as
 > we can guarantee backwards-compatibility and more smoothly integrated error handling.
 >
 > If however there are features or APIs not natively covered by `spacy-llm`, it's trivial to utilize a third-party